Kalli/clubster-analysis/src/steps.md

 <details>
 <summary>Show footnotes</summary>

 1\.
-To calculate communities we first calculate the overlap in lineups between each pair of clubs.
+To calculate clusters we first calculate the overlap in lineups between each pair of clubs.
 Based on how many bookings the two venues have in common we calculate what is called the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).

 From these calculations we create a [network](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics) where the clubs are the nodes and their Jaccard index values are the edges connecting the nodes.
-We then run [community detection](https://en.wikipedia.org/wiki/Louvain_modularity) algorithms on the network to detect communities or clusters of clubs that are strongly internally connected.
-This groups similar clubs in clusters or communities.
+We then run [community detection](https://en.wikipedia.org/wiki/Louvain_modularity) algorithms on the network to detect clusters or communities of clubs that are strongly internally connected.
+This ends up grouping together similar clubs.

 </details>